 How to Become an In-House Office Ergonomics Specialist

-Improve your skill level and competence in becoming a COESp using the Worksite International System of Ergonomic Evaluations.
+Improve your skill level and competence in becoming a COESp using the Worksite International System of Ergonomic Evaluations (WI*SEE).
 Depending on your enrollment level, you’ll have the opportunity to participate in our inclusive small group coaching labs and one: one mentorship program with me.
 Seats are limited.

 Good Ergonomics is MAGIC!